Helping scientists

 Fellowsherpa provides practical courses and workshops that help you reach specific goals based on our years of experience in research, education, publishing, communications, and funding management.

-Fellowsherpa also offers manuscript editing services.
-As expert scientific editors and writers, we will work with you to craft the best possible version of your manuscript.
+Fellowsherpa also offers editorial services.
+As expert scientific editors and writers, we will work with you to craft the best possible version of your manuscript or narrative CV.

 Proper preparation pays off.